 Getting Past Survivor

-If you feel like there’s something beyond the pain—even if you can’t name it yet—you’re right.
-And you don’t have to get there alone.
+If you feel like there’s something beyond the survival mode you’ve grown uncomfortably comfortable with — even if you can’t name it yet — you’re right.
+And you don’t have to figure it out alone.

 To read more about my story: The Reason for Getting Past Survivor